otherjonvb/swift/doc/source/overview_auth.rst

 ACL, then the user is allowed the access level of that ACL.

-Account ACLs use the "V2" ACL syntax, which is a JSON dictionary with keys named "admin", "read-write", and "read-only".
+Account ACLs use the "V2" ACL syntax, which is a JSON dictionary with keys named "admin", "read-write", "read-only", and "list-containers".
 (Note the case sensitivity.)
 An example value for the ``X-Account-Access-Control`` header looks like this:
 ``{"admin":["a","b"],"read-only":["c"]}``  Keys may be absent (as shown).
 The recommended way to generate ACL strings is as follows::